gnkhata/Cloud-Computing/README.md

 * Modifies the hashCode() method in the wordpair class so that all word pairs sharing the same left word go to the same reduce task.
 * Implements the reduce() method in the relativefreq.java to calculate the relative frequencies of word pairs

-**invertedindex.java** work with **wordpair1.java** to generate the inverted index given a set of input files.
+**invertedindex.java** work with **wordpair1.java** to generate an inverted index given a set of input files.
 The input contains a set of text files.
 Each file contains words without punctuation marks in multiple lines.
 Assume that the size of a file is less than 128 MB.
 The files are named as “file0”, “file1”, “file2”, ......
 * The generated inverted index is distributively saved in multiple files.
 An output file contains multiple lines.
 Each line consists of a term (i.e., a word) and the posting list.
 * In each output file, those lines are listed in an alphabetic order.
 * Each posting list is in such a format as “file name: # of occurrence; file name: # of occurrence...”.
 The posting list needs to be in the order of file names.
 Example: “file0: 18; file1: 20; file2: 3;”.